JamFfm/TFTDisplay/README.md

 # Usage

-Shows the temp sensor of the Kettle (ID) in TFT_Kettle_ID in parameters.
+Shows the temp sensor of the Kettle (ID) in TFT_Kettle_ID in parameters as a graph over 1h and 40 min.
 You can change with, hight and fontsize.
-I recomment 290/310 14 or 380/400 16.
+I recomment 290/310, 14 or 380/400, 16.
-Changing these parameters do not need a reboot and are taken at once.
+Changing these parameters do not need a reboot and are used at once.
 To change a temp sensor you can add it to the kettle in CBPI3 and/or you change the Kettle ID.

 # Known Problems

 only for brewing-kettles not for fermentation until now.
-The responce to clicks in the gui may become a bit delayed .Could not fix it until now.
+The responce to clicks in the gui may become a bit delayed.
+Could not fix it until now.
 Help is welcome.

+# Fixed Problems

+Fixed problem with too many files.